 Kentucky Police Officer Requirements

-- A background check and fingerprints on file
+- Pass a background check and be fingerprinted

 Kentucky Trooper or Highway Patrol Requirements